LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/GettingStarted/1-CreateANewBot.md

     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/helloworld/addnewpattern.png">

-    Before we test in the Preview window, we need to add some content to be displayed once we’ve matched our patterns.
-Let's add a Text Statement interaction.
+    Before you test things in the Preview window, you need to add some content to be displayed when the bot matches a pattern.
+Let's a Text Statement interaction.

 6. In the Interactions toolbar, click the Text Statement icon <img style="width:25px" src="img/ConvoBuilder/helloworld/icon_textStatement.png">.
 This inserts the interaction.